-- Students under the age of 25 who are or were in an out-of-home placement in Maryland, as reported by the MD Department of Human Services, and who are attending a Maryland public college or university are eligible to apply. - At the time of applying, the student must have been placed or was in an out-of-home placement by the Maryland Department of Human Services. - The student must have: - a) Been placed in out-of-home placement by the Maryland Department of Human Services; and - Resided in an out-of-home placement on the individual's 18th birthday or at the time of graduation from high school or upon successful completion of the General Education Development (GED) examination; OR - c) Resided in an out-of-home placement for at least one year on or after the individual's 13th birthday and entered into guardianship, been adopted, or reunited with at least one of the individual's parents; OR - d) Been the younger sibling of an individual who met the qualifications outlined in section (a) and (b) above, and was concurrently placed into the same guardianship by the same parent, or was adopted by the same adoptive family with the older sibling.
+- Students under the age of 25 who are or were in foster care in Maryland, as reported by the Maryland Department of Human Services (DHS), and who are attending a Maryland public college or university are eligible to apply. - At the time of applying, the student must have been placed in or was in an out-of-home placement by DHS. - The student must have: - a) Been placed in foster care by DHS; and - b) Resided in an out-of-home placement on the individual's 18th birthday or at the time of graduation from high school or upon successful completion of the General Education Development (GED) examination; OR - c) Resided in an out-of-home placement for at least one year on or after the individual's 13th birthday and entered into guardianship, been adopted, or reunited with at least one of the individual's parents; OR - d) Been the younger sibling of an individual who met the qualifications outlined in section (a) and (b) above, and was concurrently placed into the same guardianship by the same parent, or was adopted by the same adoptive family with the older sibling.